vegaprotocol/documentation/docs/concepts/vega-chain/network.md

 The Vega network is operated by a number of independent validators, who each run a [validator node](validator-nodes.md), and may also run [data nodes](data-nodes.md).

-## Network life
-Vega networks will, at least initially, run for a limited time only, and chain restarts will pick up from the most recent valid state.
-A network restart will be driven by situations including Vega protocol and Tendermint software upgrades.

-Ensuring that the latest software versions are being used by all validators when the software is ready lessens the risk of incompatible or outdated code leading to a consensus failure, and removes the burden of supporting multiple versions.
-Upgrades to a running chain need to respect and be able to recalculate the deterministic state for earlier blocks, so all versions of critical code must remain in the system.

 ## Network-wide limits
 Some limits have been introduced to the protocol in an aim to keep the overall system performant and responsive, with low-latency.
 As the system relies on both a lean core and a data node that consumes and provides data, having limits allows the option to somewhat control how many computations and how much data is generated, while also allowing full use of the protocol's functionality.